HM-14: 1980s

+In August 1987, the Squadron executed another JCS-directed rapid deployment order operating off the USS Guadalcanal (LPH-7) and USS Okinawa (LPH-3) in the Persian Gulf as part of Operation Earnest Will.
+During these operations, HM-14 was credited with the first live moored mines swept by a U.S. Navy unit since the Korean Conflict.
+As a result of superb performance in the hostile and extremely demanding environment of the Persian Gulf, HM-14 received the Navy Unit Commendation.

 The squadron received its first MH-53 Sea Dragon E-model helicopter on 9 April 1989.
 A variant of the CH-53E, this model was the first aircraft designed specifically for AMCM.
 The MH-53E includes Precision Navigation System for minefield navigation, a dedicated hydraulic system for MCM operations, and a greater fuel capacity for extended on-station time while conducting sweeps.

 1990s

 In October 1990, HM-14 Detachment One forward deployed in support of Operation Desert Shield, becoming the first U.S. Navy squadron to do so.
 With six aircraft, 300 personnel, and all associated support equipment, this was the largest detachment in community history.
-The squadron set up a forward operating presence in Abu Dhabi, UAE, at the Sheikh Zayed MCM Base Abu Dhabi (SZMBAD) from which they provided AMCM coverage of the entire Gulf in coordination with the surface MCM Fleet under COMUSMCMGRU.
+The squadron set up a forward operating presence in Abu Dhabi, UAE, at the Sheikh Zayed MCM Base Abu Dhabi (SZMBAD) from which they provided AMCM coverage of the entire Persian Gulf in coordination with the surface MCM Fleet under COMUSMCMGRU.

 In January 1992, six containers of arsenic were swept overboard from a freighter during a severe storm off the coast of New Jersey.
 HM-14 self-lifted to New Jersey to support the U.S. Coast Guard in searching for the containers during Operation Toxic Look.
 HM-14 swept over 305 linear miles using the AQS-14 sonar system before finding all six containers and preventing an ecological disaster.
 The detachment was awarded the Coast Guard Meritorious Unit Award for this action.

 In 1995, HM-14 was integrated with USNR sister squadron HM-18.
 Following fellow squadrons HM-15 and HM-19 as the first squadrons to integrate active and reserve elements into a single squadron, over 200 personnel from HM-18 boosted the manning of HM-14 to almost 700, making it one of the largest operational squadrons in the U.S. Navy.
 Regular Navy, Temporary Active Reserve (now FTS), and Selected Reserve pilots, aircrew, maintenance and administrative personnel deploy and work side by side with no distinction made between them.

 In 1999, HM-14 established the first permanent AMCM detachment in Manama, Bahrain.
 They maintained this detachment until 2003, when it was turned over to sister squadron HM-15.
 During this time, HM-14 Det One participated in numerous exercises, logistics and AMCM support of Operation Iraqi Freedom and routine AMCM training.